-Each lot was surveyed for active bird nests, active bat roosts, and active woodrat stick houses.
+Lots 9 and 10 were surveyed for active bird nests, active bat roosts, and active woodrat stick houses on August 9, 2019.
+The results of the surveys are described below.

 Measure 2a San Francisco Dusky-footed Woodrat Survey Results.
 Woodrat houses were relocated from lots 9, 10, and 11 in 2015 in compliance with Mitigation Measure BIO-2a and under a woodrat relocation plan submitted to the California Department of Fish and Wildlife (CDFW).
 A report of the results was also submitted.
-The parcels were re-checked for woodrat houses on November 26, 2018 and on June 18, 2019.
-There are three woodrat houses within the grading area on Lot 9 that are assumed to Mr. Noel Chamberlain June 18, 2019 be active and that are assumed to contain young at this time of the year.
-In addition, there are woodrat houses in specific locations around the perimeter of lots 9, 10, and 11 that will require protection during construction.
-To comply with Mitigation Measure 2a, we recommend that fencing be installed to protect the houses from construction activities, in consultation with CDFW regarding the type and placement of fencing.
-In addition, to comply with mitigation measure 2a a biologist should be present when construction activities occur near active houses to assure that the houses are not inadvertently impacted by construction activities.
+Lots 9 and 10 were re-checked for woodrat houses on November 26, 2018, June 18, 2019, July 16, 2019, and August 9, 2019.
+There are three woodrat houses within the grading area on Lot 9 that are assumed to be active.
+At this time of year it is possible that the rats are between breeding cycles.
+In addition, there are woodrat houses in specific locations around the perimeter of lots 9 and 10 that will require protection during construction.
+To comply with Mitigation Measure 2a, orange plastic fencing has been installed around the woodrat houses on Lot 9 to protect the houses from construction activities in a way that does not inhibit foraging.
+MIG consulted with Randi Adair of CDFW regarding the type and placement of fencing via email on July 19, 2019 (attached) and did not receive a reply as of July 25th.
+MIG conducted a subsequent survey on August 9, 2019 and contacted Kristin Garrison of CDFW.
+A response is pending.
+MIG has also flagged the location of woodrat houses in adjacent areas and recommends that plywood be installed between the houses and areas to be actively graded to protect the houses and clearly indicate their location to equipment operators.
+In addition, to comply with mitigation measure 2a a biologist should be present when construction activities occur near active houses to ensure that the houses are not inadvertently impacted by construction activities.